 This is one of the most smaller islands which is not connected to the main canals of Venice.
 San Giorgio Maggiore covers a short distance from the Venice Basin and the Grande Canal and can be reached by water taxi.
 San Giorgio Monastery is located on the island which has a fantastic view, even the Church of San Giorgio Maggiore and the large campanile which mirrors the one standing in St. Mark’s Square.

 Within the Venice district, Murano is another small island.
 This piece of land is actually made up of several small islands which are therefore connected together by a series of canals and bridges just like the city of Venice.
 Murano also has wonderful charm and climatic conditions are also very nice.
 But this area is not as busy as the main areas of the city of Venice.

 It is the tallest structure in Venice.
-This is actually a towering building which stands at a colossal height of 98.6m.
+This is actually a towering building that stands at a colossal height of 98.6m.
 The building that stands now, is actually a reconstruction of the older one as the collapsed building.
 It was created in the 9th century, which is then used as a watchtower.
-The tower has been damaged by fire, earthquakes and even lightening throughout the year.
+The tower has been damaged by fire, earthquakes, and even lighting throughout the year.

 Ride a Vaporetto through the Grand Canal